Christmas: A Ghostly Gathering

-Christmas: A Ghostly Gathering is the eighteenth album by the gothic horror instrumental band, Midnight Syndicate.
+Christmas: A Ghostly Gathering is the eighteenth album by Midnight Syndicate.
 The album features a mix of re-imagined Christmas carols and original compositions in a style similar to the band's other gothic, paranormal, and Halloween-themed releases.
 Midnight Syndicate founder and composer, Edward Douglas, said it's one of his favorite albums they've ever created.

 Background and album information

 In an interview with InPark Magazine a year after the album's release, composer, Edward Douglas said this: A Christmas album with a Midnight Syndicate twist is something we’d wanted to do for years.
 The traditions of Christmas as celebrated around the world are seeped in the supernatural and in folk tales passed down from generation to generation.
 Those stories and traditions were a tremendous source of inspiration for the music on this album.
 Additionally, the haunting quality to some of the older carols lent themselves well to what we wanted to do.
 It was extremely important to both Gavin and myself that we be very respectful of the music and the traditions of holidays.
 I like to think of this album as hauntingly beautiful as opposed to very dark.
 We have some fun taking a few uptempo tracks down a creepier path but it’s all done carefully so as not to go too far.
 I think that is one of the reasons this album has appealed to so many different people.

 In an interview with Gothic Beauty, Gavin Goszka said the band wanted to do more than take Christmas songs and "redo them in minor keys", adding many of the songs were completely re-imagined and that the band's musical palette had never been more varied.

 The album included four original tracks: Night of the Krampus, Little Helpers, Winter Storm, and Christmas at Midnight.
 The track, Little Helpers featured vocal artist, Dennis Carter Jr., who previously portrayed, Laughing Denny in the band's Carnival Arcane album.
 The album artwork was created by French illustrator and matte painter, Pascal Casolari.